boardgameio/boardgame.io/docs/documentation/tutorial.md

 export default App;
 ```

 That's it!
-You will notice that you now have two more options in
+Now that you have configured AI, there are two more options in
-the **Controls** section (`step` and `simulate`).
-You can use the
+the **Controls** section of the Debug Panel:
-keyboard shortcuts `4` and `5` to trigger them.

-Press `5` and just watch your game play by itself!
+- `step` causes the AI to calculate and make a single move
+  (shortcut: <kbd>4</kbd>)

+- `simulate` causes the AI to play the entire game by itself
+  (shortcut: <kbd>5</kbd>)

-You can also use a combination of moves that you make yourself
+`step` helps you combine moves that you make yourself
-and bot moves (press `4` to have the bot make a move).
-You can make
+and bot moves.
+For example, you can make
 some manual moves to get two in a row and then verify that
-the bot makes a block, for example.
+the bot makes a block.

 ```react
 <iframe class='react' src='snippets/example-3' height='850' scrolling='no' title='example' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'></iframe>